 When your clothes are no longer working for you put them to work for another task or person!

 If the item is in good shape, keep it in circulation!
 Donate or resell items that are in good shape but no longer work for you.
 Donate to your local resale or thrift stores or via GiveBackBox.
 There are also non-profits that accept clothing specific to their mission such as Dress for Success.
 Resell at your local consignment store or in online markets such as thredUP or Poshmark, or consider doing a clothing swap with friends.

 Once an item is beyond repair, ask yourself, could it be used for another purpose?
 Old cotton shirts make great cleaning rags.
 Or get creative and upcycle your clothes into something new to wear or use around the house.

 Some brands offer recycling for clothing.
 H&M has a textile recycling program in their stores for any brand clothing.
 Levi’s and Madewell both offer in-store denim recycling programs.
-Check with your favorite brand to see if they offer something.
+Check with your favorite brand to see if they offer a recycling program.
 Goodwill stores in metropolitan Chicago and southeast Wisconsin participate in textile recycling – simply bring your worn out items to a local store as you would any other donations but skip the donation receipt.
-Check with your favorite brand to see if they offer a recycling program.

 If you’re looking to dive deeper into the topic of fast fashion or for more guidance on shifting toward a more ethical and sustainable wardrobe, check out Elizabeth Cline‘s books and writing.